-External Entities, which are role-players in dealing with the various identified hazards that have a disaster-risk potential, have been identified in the various Hazard/Risk-specific Disaster Risk Management Plans produced by the CoCT.
+External Entities, which are role-players in dealing with the various identified hazards that have a disaster-risk potential, have been identified in the various Hazard/Risk-specific Disaster Risk Management Plans produced by the CCT.
 These Entities have participated in the DRM planning processes and are aware of the disaster risk reduction and preparedness initiatives required from them for these hazards.
 These are contained in the relevant Hazard/Risk-specific DRM Plans along with the response strategies and other relevant information.
-Some of these External Entities are:- Various National and Provincial Government Departments, Eskom, SANRAL, SANParks, PRASA/MetroRail, Transnet/Port of Cape Town, ACSA, SA Weather Service, Robben Island Museum, V & A Waterfront, TMACC, various disaster relief and other NGO's and CBO's, SPCA, Commerce and Industry and various others.
+Some of these External Entities are:- the various National and Western Cape Government Departments, Eskom, SANRAL, SANParks, PRASA/MetroRail, Transnet/Port of Cape Town, ACSA, SA Weather Service, Robben Island Museum, V & A Waterfront, TMACC, the various disaster relief agencies and other NGO's and CBO's, SPCA, Commerce and Industry and others, as identified.